 Beyond these requirements, the CVPDC/CVTPO is dedicated to enhancing our region's transportation network to support safe and efficient access for all people.
-Throughout the development of local and regional transportation planning, including the Long Range Transportation Plan (LRTP), Connect Central Virginia 2045, the region's LRTP, the CVTPO actively seeks feedback from a diverse range of stakeholders, including transportation planning partners, business community, non-profit and public organizations, and members of the public.
-Through this process, five (5) key areas were identified as the CVTPO's transportation planning priorities.
-The UPWP tasks and deliverables strive to guide these areas towards future needs assessments, studies, implementation, and advocacy.
+Throughout the development of local and regional transportation planning, including the Long Range Transportation Plan (LRTP), Connect Central Virginia 2045, the region's LRTP, the CVTPO actively seeks feedback from a diverse range of stakeholders, including transportation planning professionals, business community, non-profit and public organizations, and members of the public.
+Five (5) key planning areas-safety, pedestrian and bicycle infrastructure, roadways and bridges, transit and freight-are identified CVTPO transportation planning priorities.
+The UPWP tasks and deliverables strive to guide needs assessments, studies, implementation and support activities, in accordance with Federal and State planning priorities and to advance transportation needs articulated in regional and local guiding plans.

-Planning Priorities
+CVTPO Planning Priorities